wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

 The `Customer` class uses [Project Lombok](https://projectlombok.org/) to simplify the implementation so we can focus on the details we care about.
 Lombok is useful for testing or prototyping purposes.
-However, using Project Lombok is optional and in most production applications, and I would not recommend it.
+However, using Project Lombok is optional and in most production applications, and not recommended it.

-Additionally, the `Customer` class is annotated with Spring Data Geode’s (SDG) `@Region` annotation. `@Region` is a mapping annotation declaring the Apache Geode cache `Region` in which `Customer` data will be persisted.
+The `Customer` class is annotated with Spring Data Geode’s (SDG) `@Region` annotation. `@Region` is a mapping annotation declaring the Apache Geode cache `Region` in which `Customer` data will be persisted.
+A `Region` is a distributed version of `java.util.Map`.

-Finally, the `org.springframework.data.annotation.Id` annotation was used to designate the `Customer.id` field as the identifier for `Customer` objects.
+Tthe `@Id` annotation is used to designate the `Customer.id` field as the identifier for `Customer` objects.
 The identifier is the Key used in the Entry stored in the "Customers"\`Region\`.
-A `Region` is a distributed version of `java.util.Map`.

-If the `@Region` annotation is not explicitly declared, then SDG uses the simple name of the class, which in this case is "Customer", to identify the `Region`.
-However, there is another reason we explicitly annotated the `Customer` class with `@Region`, which we will cover below.

 ### `CustomerRepository` interface